 Projects

-- Understanding capture and suppression in auditory attention (3‑year funding from DFG, starting in 2024)
+Understanding capture and suppression in auditory attention (3‑year funding from DFG)

-- Understanding the temporal dynamics of the auditory attentional filter (funding from DFG, 2019–2023)
+Understanding the temporal dynamics of the auditory attentional filter (supported by DFG funding, 2019–2023)

 Lui, T.K.Y. & Wöstmann M. (2022).
 Effects of temporally regular versus irregular distractors on goal-directed cognition and behavior.
 Scientific Reports.
 12, 10020. doi.org/10.1038/s41598-022–13211‑3